aageeai/SynthVision-Mpox-Code/README.md

 2. Run notebook.
 The output will display the image along with its predicted class and the confidence score of the prediction.

-## License

-Specify the license under which your project is released.
-This informs users how they can legally use the project's code.